mfoitzik/quasar2-tiptap2/README.md

 The project uses Vue 3, the composition API and Typescript.

 I have added a few custom extensions to provide the capability of Font Color, Font Size and Font Background Color.
+Additionally, I added an interactive node for image property management.

 This is just meant to be a starter.